jhaslowh/UFO_Attack/README.md

 - Move Objects: Use the mouse to move ground points or scenery objects in this mode.
 - Add Points: Use the mouse to add ground points to the ground in this mode.
 Points will be added between surrounding points.
 - Remove Points: Use the mouse to select and remove ground points.
+- Right click and drag to move camera

 Technical Information
 ---------------------